n123git/yw-cond/README.md

 ```
 This value represents the number of bytes remaining after the length field itself, including:
 * `STACK_PRM`
-* all instructions in this Cond
+* all opcodes/instructions within the entire Cond

 The following conditions immediately invalidate the Cond:
 * `COND_LENGTH == 0`
   * At the *absolute minimum* `COND_LENGTH` must be `1` to fit `STACK_PRM`.